|Title:||Experimental Education Research Training (ExpERT)|

 Fuchs L. S., Fuchs, D., Compton, D. L., Powell, S. R., Seethaler, P. M., Capizzi, A. M., et al. (2006).
 The cognitive correlates of third-grade skill in arithmetic, algorithmic computation, and arithmetic word problems.
 Journal of Educational Psychology, 98, 29–43.

 Fuchs, L. S., Fuchs, D., & Zumeta, R. O. (2008).
 A curricular-sampling approach to progress monitoring: Mathematics concepts and applications.
 Assessment for Effective Intervention, 33(4): 225–233.

-Fuchs, L. S., Fuchs, D., & Zumeta, R. O. (in press).
+Fuchs, L. S., Fuchs, D., & Zumeta, R. O. (2008).
 Responsiveness to intervention: An alternative strategy for the prevention and identification of learning disabilities.
 In E. L. Grigorenko (Ed.), Educating Individuals with Disabilities: IDEIA 2004 and Beyond.
 New York: Springer.

 Fuchs, L. S., Fuchs, D., Hamlett, C. L., Powell, S. R., Capizzi, A. M., & Seethaler, P. M. (2006).
 The effects of computer-assisted instruction on number combination skill in at-risk first graders.
 Journal of Learning Disabilities, 39, 467–475.

 Fuchs, L. S., Powell, S. R., Hamlett, C. L., Fuchs, D., Cirino, P. T., Fletcher, J. M. (2008).
 Remediating computational deficits at third-grade: A randomized field trial.
 Journal of Research on Educational Effectiveness, 1, 2–32.